Chapter XVIII - GENERAL RULES

 J – Report and Records

-218. Language of the Assembly.– The members shall ordinarily address the Assembly in Urdu, but the member who cannot adequately express himself in Urdu, may, with the permission of the Speaker, address the Assembly in English or other recognised language of the Province.
+[11][218.
+Languages of the Assembly.– The members shall ordinarily address the Assembly in Urdu, Punjabi, Saraiki, Potohari, Mewati, or English; provided that a member who cannot adequately express himself in the aforementioned languages, may, with the permission of the Speaker, address the Assembly in any other widely spoken recognised language of the Province.]

-219. Report of proceedings.– (1) The Secretary shall cause to be prepared a report of the proceedings of the Assembly at each of its sittings, and shall, as soon as practicable, publish it in such form and manner as the Speaker may, from time to time, direct.
+219. Report of proceedings.– (1) The [12][Secretary General] shall cause to be prepared a report of the proceedings of the Assembly at each of its sittings, and shall, as soon as practicable, publish it in such form and manner as the Speaker may, from time to time, direct.

 (2) The report so published shall be the authentic record of the proceedings of the Assembly and shall not be questioned or challenged on any ground whatsoever.